 That said, the possibility of being involved in a roadway accident at some time in anyone’s life is, statistically, quite high.
 In fact, almost every person reading this sentence will at some time in his or her life be caught up in some kind of a car, truck or motorcycle crash.
 Whether the accident in question is a serious one has much to do with the circumstance surrounding the incident, which may change over time for better or for worse.
-As Maryland personal injury lawyers, the legal experts at Lebowitz & Mzhen, LLC, know that some victims will need the expertise of an auto accident attorney.
+As Maryland personal injury lawyers, the legal experts at Lebowitz & Mzhen Personal Injury Lawyers, know that some victims will need the expertise of an auto accident attorney.

 Of the factors that determine, sometimes randomly, whether or not a traffic accident will leave someone seriously injured or dead is the size and weight of the motor vehicle in which they are traveling.
 Secondarily, the size and weight of the other vehicle -- assuming a two-car or multi-vehicle crash -- will also have a major influence on the outcome of most any severe roadway collision.
 On the whole, the larger and heavier the vehicle, the better off the occupants may be, if and when a traffic wreck occurs.